A big part of healthy aging is staying strong and mobile as long as we can, but is slowing the physical effects of aging even possible?

 In our minds, we are younger than our actual age and because of this we sometimes take for granted that healthy aging is a given.
 The reality is that slowly – beginning in our 40s – we all start to lose muscle mass, become less flexible, have less energy and experience achy and stiff joints.
 Most days we don’t notice it, but occasionally, our bodies remind us that we’re not in fact twenty anymore.

-The key to slowing the physical effects of aging is to keep moving, to eat foods that nourish and to limit the bad habits – you know the ones, we got away with them in our youth, but they only speed up aging now that we are older (lack of sleep, water, excessive processed food, smoking).
+The key to slowing the physical effects of aging is to keep moving, to eat foods that nourish, increase protein intake with Boomer Nutrition to slow muscle loss, and to limit the bad habits – you know the ones, we got away with them in our youth, but they only speed up aging now that we are older (lack of sleep, water, excessive processed food, smoking).

 Understanding the Physical Effects of Aging